 Entry requirements for the Postgraduate Certificate in Specialist Teaching are detailed on the regulations button.
 All new applicants to a Specialist Teaching programme at Massey University must make an online Selected Entry application and be selected onto the programme.
 Students previously selected for and enrolled in a Specialist Teaching programme at Massey University will apply online but will not go through the selection process.

-The closing date for applications is 10th December 2017 for the 2018 intake.
+The closing date for applications is 10 December.

 If you want to start studying in Semester 2 and you intend to complete the Gifted and Talented endorsement in the Postgraduate Diploma in Specialist Teaching, only the Gifted and Talented course 262.751 Theory and Foundations of Gifted and Talented Education is available.
 Applications are due by 10 June.